sefgsefg/FL-on-kubeflow/README.md

     local_weight = json.loads(request.form.get('local_weight'))
     local_weight = [np.array(lst) for lst in local_weight]
 ```
-Here is example for locking process.
-The first enter client will detect the length of "clients_local_count" equal to NUM_OF_CLIENTS,
+Here is an example of the locking process.
-and set "global_value['data_statue'] " to True.
+The first client entering will detect if the length of 'clients_local_count' equals NUM_OF_CLIENTS and set 'global_value['data_status']' to True

 The subsequent clients will enter "elif" part to prevent doing the same action.
 ```